 Rabbi Yehuda Halevi’s Collection

-The poem featured in this digital collection also represents the longing for the reconstruction of the Jewish Holy Temple and return to Israel in similarly dramatic language.
+The poem featured in this digital collection also represents the longing for the reconstruction of the Jewish Holy Temple and the return to Israel in similarly dramatic language.

 Poems